activeloopai/deeplake/docs/source/hub.core.tensor.rst

 Tensor
 ~~~~~~

 Data is stored in tensors within datasets.
-They are created using Dataset's :meth:`~hub.core.dataset.Dataset.create_tensor` method
+They are created using Dataset's :meth:`Dataset.create_tensor <hub.core.dataset.Dataset.create_tensor>` method
 and can be accessed by ``__getitem__`` or ``__getattr__`` of datasets.
 Tensors can be indexed just like numpy arrays.
 No data is fetched until you call one of the functions in :ref:`Retrieving samples`.